 Prerequisites: ENGL103 Advanced Writing and QANT301 Statistics.
-In this course, students will learn the Business Research Method which provides the theoretical and practical base for a research project.
-This course will cover the fundamentals of research proposals, literature reviews, and qualitative and quantitative methods.
-This course equips students with the skills and expertise to develop and implement a research dissertation.
-Students will also learn how research is used to support management decision making and develop understanding of a variety of research methodologies as well as the basic skills in applying them.
+In this course, students will be introduced to the Business Research Method which provides the theoretical and practical base for a research project.
+This course covers the fundamentals of research proposals, literature reviews, and qualitative and quantitative research methods in order to equip students with the skills and expertise needed to create, develop, and complete their own research thesis.
+Students will explore ways in which research is used to support management decision making, and how they can apply relevant research methods to their own study and work contexts.